inkyblackness/ss-specs/levelObjects/Actions.md

 For this light type, the ```Light type extent``` specifies a second object index.
 The begin of the gradient is the tile with of the primary index, the end is the tile of the second index.

-> This light type is not used in the regular game
+> This light type is not used in the regular game.
+> Furthermore, this light type was only created manually and could not be reproduced in the editor environment.

 #### Circular gradient light (type 0x03)